Cuba the Country

 All passengers traveling with Gardner Tours are required to purchase travel insurance before the beginning of your tour.
 Ensure that you have travel insurance that includes coverage for all activities featured as part of your tour.
 If you have an existing travel insurance policy, please take a few moments to ensure it is up to date, and cover is adequate for your chosen destination and activity.
 Due to the varying nature, availability, and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.
 Though our travelers have never been required to show proof of travel insurance, it may be requested at the airport by officials.
 Travelers failing to produce a valid document will be required to purchase a new policy at the airport, before being granted access into Cuba.

 For more information and/or to purchase your travel insurance, please visit Allianz.
-Should you chose not to purchase travel insurance, know that Gardner Tours is in no way responsible for your decision.
+Should you choose not to purchase travel insurance, know that Gardner Tours is in no way responsible for your decision.

 For more information on how Gardner Tours helps ensure your safety, visit our Safety Guidelines page.